intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 Though that doesn't mean you shoud always prefer tick for everything.
 There are times timers can be useful against tick, but you should not try to replace tick function with timers for performance reasons.

-## 3: Do not use cast, its expensive
+## Myth 3: Do not use cast, its expensive

 "Cast" itself is nothing but a fancy loop that goes through class hierachy data in reflection system.
 If the given class type is found in the loop, the engine does a C-style cast to given type (which is... literally free for CPU to execute) and returns a pointer to it.